arairyuma/docker-lemp-stack/README.md

 Visit http://eg-m2.lemp.dm/ for a working Magento 2 installation using PHP 7.1 and Percona 5.7.

+*NOTE* : To see how you can you this stack to develop your own projects please see:

+setup/acme_m1.sh OR setup/acme_m2.sh

 ------

 NOTE : TO USE THIS REPOSITORY, CLONE IT TO A !!!__PRIVATE__!!!
 REPOSITORY AS IT WILL CONTAIN SENSITIVE INFORMATION ONCE IN USE.